OpenLambda/docs/rfcs/RFC-1-The_idea.md

  ### Vision

- Core vision of the Open Lambda project is `Functions everywhere`.
+ Core vision of the Open Lambda project is `Pure Functions Everywhere`.
  Therefore the goal is to enable running functions written in any language on any platform to accomplish any task without the overhead of managing the platform by your self.
 Functional layer of any app can and should be separated from the concerns about managing the underlying platform from the perspective of